'Please Call Me' inventor accusing former funders of fraud

 After over two-and-a-half years, no settlement seems to have been reached and Vodacom CEO Shameel Joosub has determined the amount Makate will be paid for his idea.
 How much Vodacom is offering Makate has not been revealed due to "a confidentiality agreement" but Makate previously said he won't accept the offer, calling it "shocking and an insult".

 Schoeman has told local media that the offer was R49 million.
 Raining Men Trade claims it is entitled to 50% of Makate's settlement.

-In 2016, ITWeb reported that Makate was already in a complicated legal battle with Raining Men Trade.
+In 2016 ITWeb reported that Makate was already in a complicated legal battel with Raining Men Trade.
 Makate claims the agreement that said Raining Men Trade would receive a share of his settlement was cancelled after the initial court case failed in the high court.
-Later, Raining Men Trade sought arbitration, claiming that the agreement in fact held.
+Later Raining Men Trade sought arbitration claiming that the agreement in fact held.

-According to the Sunday Times, Makate claims his signature was forged in a new agreement document that was drafted without his consent which says the contract cannot be cancelled.
+According to the Sunday Times, Makate claims that his signature was forged in a new agreement document that was drafted without his consent with says the contract cannot be cancelled.

 Makate had originally asked Vodacom for 15% of all 'Please Call Me' revenue, should the product be successful.
 In 2016, his legal counsel argued that would amount to around R10.5 billion.

-However, a group called the #PleaseCallMe Movement is demanding that Vodacom pay Makate R70 billion in compensation.
+However a group calling themselves #PleaseCallMe Movement is demanding that Vodacom pay Makate R70 billion in compensation.
 The group led a protest to Vodacom's head office in Midrand on 31 January.

 Vodacom has called the R70 billion demand "irrational".
-CFO Till Streichert told journalists during a conference call that Vodacom South Africa's net profit after tax for the last six years is about R70 billion.
-R70 billion would also be about one-third of Vodacom's market capitalisation on the JSE.
+CFO Till Streichert told journalists on a conference call that Vodacom South Africa's net profit after tax for the last six years, is about R70 billion.
+R70 billion would also be about one third of Vodacom's market capitalisation on the JSE.